 Megalodon shark tooth set onto a quality bronze plinth having stepped platform base.
 The specimen tooth is resting in the bronze armatures and can be handled, enabling the study of the huge shark tooth.
 Above are the dimensions of the tooth alone and the dimensions of the overall display of the tooth in the bronze mount.

 Megalodon is known for being one of the largest and most powerful predators in vertebrate history.
-Megalodon 'Carcharodon', had a profound impact on the marine world of the prehistoric oceans, from the Miocene to the pliocene epoch’s (the Neogene period).
-In the time of the late pliocene, Megalodon's prey was believed to be ancient miniature whales called Piscobalaena nana and large seals.
+Megalodon 'Carcharodon', had a profound impact on the marine world of the prehistoric oceans, from the Miocene to the Pliocene epoch’s (the Neogene period).
+In the time of the late Pliocene, Megalodon's prey was believed to be ancient miniature whales called Piscobalaena nana and large seals.

-Megalodon reaching a maximum length of 16 to 18 metres, approximately 52 to 59 ft, it's closest living resemblance of today is the Great White shark, 'Carcharodon carcharias', however fossil Megalodon remains suggest it's structure was stockier than that of the modern day Gt.
+Megalodon reaching a maximum length of 16 to 18 metres, approximately 52 to 59 ft, it's closest living resemblance of today is the Great White shark, 'Carcharodon carcharias', however, fossil Megalodon remains to suggest its structure was stockier than that of the modern-day Gt.
 White sharks.

 The sharks greatest weapon were 250 teeth set in rows in the enormous jaws, so it's no surprise to see many of them discovered in the fossil deposits of North America.
 However, finding teeth of a rare and desirable quality is proves more problematic, divers having to search further and longer, which brings more challenges, longer dives with specialist equipment fraught with many other professional and health and safety issues and more expense.
 It is no surprise that the price of good teeth keeps ahead of inflation.
 Our selection is of high quality, with outstanding enamel preservation.
 Found in the Beaufort county of South Carolina, USA and other locations, dating back to the Miocene epoch.